fommil/fpmortals/manuscript/complete.md

 {width=75%}
 ![](images/contt-process1.png)

-Let's **add the constraint that we cannot change the definition of `flow` or `bar0`**, perhaps it is not our code and is defined by the framework we are using.
+Add the constraint that we cannot change the definition of `flow` or `bar0`.
+Perhaps it is not our code and is defined by the framework we are using.

 It is not possible to process the output of `a0` by modifying any of the remaining `barX` methods.
 However, with `ContT` we can modify `foo2` to process